 In an 8 bit system this would be old average +- 255.
 If this is too small, too many points will be rejected, giving poor results.

 The Freeform-clip, Freeform, & Uniform drop-down menu options set the way the Cube is extracted from the image pairs.

 Freeform-clip is the default, and it retains the hard clips in the cube.

 Freeform ignores the hard clips as it generates the cube.

 Uniform uses regression to generate a matrix, then populate the cube.

-One of the benefits of MatchLight is its ability to process image sequences to generate enhanced accuracy LUTs.
+One of the benefits of MatchLight is its ability to process image sequences, not just single images, to generate enhanced accuracy LUTs.

 To open an image sequence you need to use a specific naming convention, and type the path directly into the browser path window (using 'Browse' initially to select the first file in the sequence and then editing the final part of the path as required).